-'Narcos' Season 2 Needs To Answer These 6 Questions To Keep The Show Dramatic & Real
+'Narcos' Needs To Answer These 6 Burning Questions

 Just a few days after Season 1 of Netflix's Narcos premiered on August 28, Netflix announced that it was going to bring back its dramatic look at the rise of Pablo Escobar and the cocaine trade in South America.
 And, even though there was less than a week to wonder about there being more episodes, there are still plenty of questions that Season 2 of Narcos needs to answer.
 Those questions include a combination of narrative payoffs that Season 1 left hanging and real facts about Escobar and the rest of the Colombian narcos that the show should think about incorporating as more stories go on.

 Most of Season 1 was based around the perspective of Steve Murphy, one of the real DEA agents who helped to bust Escobar and his empire.
 And, while the season's initially sprawling pace ramped up big time as it led toward the finale, it seems like the show won't have the time to slow down for a single second as Pablo heads towards his ultimate death in 1993.
 But, before that happens, there's many more drug-related disasters and successes ahead, as the DEA, the Colombian government, and Escobar's forces all attempt to maintain control over the country and its drug trade.
 Here's what fans like me need answered in Season 2.

 1. Why Must Peña & Pablo Have Such Similar Facial Hair?